 Congratulations!
 You’ve applied for a job, aced the interview, and now you’ve been offered the position.
-That’s fantastic news, but before you rush to accept, it’s important to take a step back and consider if this is the right opportunity for you.
+That’s fantastic news, but before you rush to accept, it’s important to step back and consider whether this is the right opportunity for you.

 Many people hastily jump into a career change or a new job without fully evaluating why they want to move and whether it’s truly the right fit.
 Making an informed decision can help ensure long-term satisfaction and success.